scssyworks/rollup-scripts/README.md

 npm i -D --save-exact rollup-scripts
 ```

-3. If you are using a forked repository and want to test out your changes:
+3. If you are using a forked repository and want to test your changes:

 ```sh
 npm i -D --save-exact github:<your username>/rollup-scripts